wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

-We created BePro Listings and its addons to be *modular*.
-We deliver most of what you see via a template architecture.
-This combination with our configuration options, create a platform for creating any type of directory.
-Addons further enchace the capability of BePro Listings.
-An exciting example of whats possible, is the ability to create a **real Classifieds website** featuring multiple directories simultaneously, using our Form Builder addon.
+BePro Listings is easy to setup.
+We spent special attention to helping you get started, with tools like our *"shortcode builder"*.
+With our feature rich and configurable foundation, BePro Listings can be setup to fit the needs of various types of directories.
+When ready to extend your experience, we provide many options in the form of themes and addons.
+An exciting example of whats possible, is the ability to create a **Classifieds website** featuring multiple directories simultaneously, using our Form Builder addon.

 Out of the box, BePro Listings works with buddypress, BePro Cart, BePro Email and many **gallery plugins**.
 Via paid addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.
-It also makes it possible for you to earn money by making BePro Lisitngs compatible plugins and themes.

-Most importantly, BePro Listings is built for various levels of users.
-Novice users will appreciate our $1 themes, **ajax features** and easy *"shortcode builder"*.
-Intermediate users will like the plethora of, configuration options, widgets and addons.
-Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.
+As you can imagine, it also make the plugin lite, allowing you to only load features you really need.

 = SHORTCODES =
 There is a shortcode builder available while editing any page.
 This tool makes it extreamly easy to use the various features provided by BePro Listings.
 Below you will find a general list of available shortcodes.
 For more details like shortcode options, visit our documentation link above.